popkhan/23-QR-Code-Project/README.md

 # 23-QR-Code-Project
-install Inquirer and qr-image by npm i inquirer qr-image in bash then run by node index.js
+install Inquirer and qr-image by
+"npm i inquirer qr-image" in bash then run by
+"node index.js"